 Accumulating vs Distributing ETFs — Which Is Better for Polish Investors?

 One of the first decisions every ETF investor faces: accumulating or distributing?
-The answer might seem trivial, but for Polish investors it has real consequences — especially when it comes to taxes, IKE accounts, and long-term compounding.
-This guide breaks down exactly how each type works, what the tax implications are in Poland, and which one you should choose.
+The answer might seem trivial, but for Polish investors it has real financial consequences — especially when it comes to taxes, IKE accounts, and long-term compounding.
+The difference can add up to over 100,000 PLN over a 30-year investing career.

 The Fundamental Difference